 - 1. Required Functions: Action Committees shall function to provide opportunities for becoming involved in the Association in areas of general concern to AMSA.
-They shall be obligated to fulfill the minimal responsibilities listed below: - a. provision to the membership of newsletters each year, noting the projects and activities of the Action Committee, as well as articles for AMSA Focus; - b. provision of educational programming at the Annual Meeting; - c. promotion and review of AMSA's Policies as specified in the PPP, specifically as they relate to the Action Committee's area(s) of interest; - d. promotion of AMSA Foundation projects relating to the Action Committee's area(s) of interest through newsletters, programming and/or The New Physician; - e. submission of year-end reports by Action Committee Chairs for inclusion in the Delegates' Handbook; - f. attendance of the Chairs at two (2) general meetings of the Action Committees, in conjunction with meetings of the Board of Trustees, as well as two (2) meetings of the Executive Board; - g. attendance of Project Coordinators at two (2) general meetings of the Action Committees and Issue Response Groups, in conjunction with meetings of the Board of Trustees; - h. provision of a forum for networking at organizational meetings at Annual Meetings and regional conferences; - i. development of and funding for Projects that reflect the mandate of the Action Committee. - 2.
+They shall be obligated to fulfill the minimal responsibilities listed below: - a. promotion of the projects and activities of the Action Committee through maintenance and update of the Action Committee's website, and articles for AMSA Focus; (2004) - b. provision of educational programming at the Annual Meeting; - c. promotion and review of AMSA's Policies as specified in the PPP, specifically as they relate to the Action Committee's area(s) of interest; - d. promotion of AMSA Foundation projects relating to the Action Committee's area(s) of interest through newsletters, programming and/or The New Physician; - e. submission of year-end reports by Action Committee Chairs for inclusion in the Delegates' Handbook; - f. attendance of the Chairs at two (2) general meetings of the Action Committees, in conjunction with meetings of the Board of Trustees, as well as two (2) meetings of the Executive Board of the Action Committees and the Chapter Officers Conference; (2004) - g. attendance of Project Coordinators at two (2) general meetings of the Action Committees and Issue Response Groups, in conjunction with meetings of the Board of Trustees and National Convention; (2004) - h. provision of a forum for networking at organizational meetings at Annual Meetings and regional conferences; - i. development of and funding for projects that reflect the mandate of the Action Committee. - 2.
 Optional Functions: In addition, Action Committees may have other functions.
 In evaluating them, optional consideration may be given, but is not limited to: - a. provision of a forum for open discussion of AMSA's Principles related to the Action Committee's interest, with a focus on revising obsolete ones and contributing to the development of new ones for consideration in the House of Delegates; - b. provision of a vehicle for social support and opportunities to identify other medical students having common interests; - c. provision of opportunities to edit or contribute written articles to the newsletter of The New Physician; - d. familiarizing members with other organizations related to the Action Committee's interest; - 3.
 Advocacy Board: A special function of the Advocacy Action Committee shall be to coordinate an Advocacy Board.
 This Board, made up of representatives from each Committee of the Advocacy Committee, the Advocacy Committee Chair, the Director of Student Programming, the National President and one representative from the Board of Trustees, shall function in the evaluation of and extension of resources available for student advocacy within the Association.
 They shall also investigate legitimate complaints by students to Association, and provide whatever means possible for redress. - 4.
 Newsletters and Publications: Each Action Committee shall have the opportunity to publish newsletters as they see fit throughout the year.
 The number and timing of such newsletters shall be determined by the budgetary resources available.
 In addition, space will be set aside in The New Physician for articles of interest to the general membership.
 Where applicable, confidentiality shall be maintained for the mailing lists of Committee newsletters.